SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-audit-logging.md

 Audit logging for the Automation Service uses the same logging as Cloud SOAR, since the Automation Service is based on core functionality in Cloud SOAR.
 See [Cloud SOAR Audit Logging](/docs/cloud-soar/audit-event-index/).
 :::

+## Where to find documentation

+For documentation of the Automation Service audit log definitions, see [Automation Service and Cloud SOAR audit log definitions](/docs/manage/security/audit-indexes/documentation-audit-event-log-definitions/#automation-service-and-cloud-soar-audit-log-definitions).

-## Search the Audit Event Index
+## Search the Audit Event Index and System Event Index

-Searching the Audit Event Index is the same as running a normal search against your ingested data.
+Searching the Audit Event Index and System Event Index is the same as running a normal search against your ingested data.
 You specify the `_index` metadata field with one of these values:

 * `sumologic_audit_events`.
 This index contains user action events, which are events that were triggered by a user action, either from the UI or an API.
 * `sumologic_system_events`.
 This index contains system action events, which are events that were triggered by Sumo Logic.
 For example, this index contains Automation Actions start events, rules triggered, and so on.